MLB Playoffs: Everything you need to know about ALDS between Red Sox vs. Astros

 The ball will be in play

-Viewers who dislike watching batter after batter go down on strikes should rest easy knowing the Red Sox and Astros were among the best teams at avoiding the K. In fact, Houston finished with the lowest strikeout rate in the majors -- that despite leading the sport in ISO.
+Viewers who dislike watching batter after batter go down on strikes should rest easy knowing the Red Sox and Astros were among the best teams at avoiding the K. Houston finished with the lowest strikeout rate in the majors -- that despite leading the sport in ISO.
 Boston was also among the best at putting the ball in play, though they finished with the worst ISO.

 Predictably, perhaps, the Astros had the best offense in the majors, according to Baseball Prospectus' True Average metric, which is their catch-all offensive metric that's scaled to batting average (as opposed to wOBA, which is is scaled to OBP) and is ballpark adjusted.
-The Red Sox, on the other hand, finished bottom-10.
-The disparity isn't as jarring through more traditional means: the Astros scored a majors-best 896 runs as compared to the Red Sox' 785, which was good for 10th.
+The Red Sox, on the other hand, finished in the bottom 10.
+The disparity isn't as jarring through more traditional means.
+The Astros scored a majors-best 896 runs as compared to the Red Sox' 785, which was good for 10th.

 Signal and noise

-There's a reason the Red Sox made the postseason despite their offensive struggles -- they can pitch.
+There's a reason the Red Sox made the postseason despite their offensive struggles -- this team can pitch.
 There's a reason the Astros won 101 games and were one of the most complete teams in the majors -- they can pitch, too.
-Both pitching staffs have a number of well-known stars, and this isn't a case where the Q scores exceeds the on-the-field production by any means.
+Both pitching staffs have a number of well-known stars, and this isn't a case where the Q scores exceed the on-the-field production by any means.

 BP's Deserved Run Average metric has both the Red Sox and Astros' rotations and bullpens as top-10 units.
-Impressive.
 Moreover, this series is set to feature the pitchers ranked No. 2 ( Chris Sale ), No. 8 ( Justin Verlander ), and No. 14 ( Dallas Keuchel ) in WARP.
-Add in Brad Peacock and Drew Pomeranz (both of whom ranked in the top-40), as well as top-notch relievers like Craig Kimbrel and Ken Giles , and this series will be a must-watch for fans of good pitching.
+Add in Brad Peacock and Drew Pomeranz (both of whom ranked in the top 40), as well as top-notch relievers like Craig Kimbrel and Ken Giles , and this series will be a must-watch for fans of good pitching.

 About the managers

 The matchup between Boston's John Farrell and Houston's A.J.
-Hinch lends itself to easy narratives about young versus old (the 55-year-old Farrell is nearly 12 full years older), novice versus experienced (Farrell has managed 13 more postseason games).
+Hinch lends itself to easy narratives about young versus old (the 55-year-old Farrell is nearly 12 years older), novice versus experienced (Farrell has managed 13 more postseason games).

 But these two are more alike than not in managerial styles.